petr-tichy/cloudflare-scim/README.md

 - allow using PATCH method to update group membership
 - use user email as user principal name
 - if an attribute is mandatory, use `externalId` with any value (ignored)
+- if the SCIM client keeps track of user accounts (like Rippling), there should be a Teams group where all users are added, otherwise created users will disappear after a sync

 ## Design